BMW-InnovationLab/BMW-Classification-Inference-GPU-CPU/README.md

-# Inference API Template

-The Inference API Template section helps you integrate your code inside a predefined inference template.

-*PLEASE REMOVE THIS SECTION AFTER COMPLETING THE FOLLOWING GUIDELINES:*

-* In the docker directory, you can find templates for both dockerfile and requirements.txt files
-* In the models directory, you can find a template model
-* This API template can help you integrate multiple implementations for a similar computer vision framework, or multiple frameworks.
-All you need to do is the following:
-  * Install all dependencies in your docker image
-  * create a python file/files similar to framework_type.py template file under src/main/inference.
-You can find all guidelines in the template file to insert your code
-  * In the config.json file inside the model file, the inference_engine_name field should have as value the name of the created file
-  * The ConfigurationSchema.json file under src/main/inference, should have the same fields as the config.json file.
-Any added field in the config.json file should also be added in the ConfigurationSchema.json file
-* Complete the below sections by replacing the words inside the curly brackets by the necessary words.
-Replace the needed GIFs by a GIF like the one found in docs directory
-* predict image endpoint should not be taken into consideration when using Image Classification

-# {Framework} {CPU|GPU} Inference API For {Windows|Linux}
+# Gluoncv classification CPU Inference API For

-This is a repository for an {object detection|image classification|image segmentation} inference API using the {Framework} framework.
+This is a repository for an image classification inference API using the Gluoncv framework.

-This repo is based on {repo_link}

-The {Framework} version used is {version}.
-The inference REST API works on {CPU|GPU}.
-It's supported on {Windows|Linux} Operating systems.
+The inference REST API works on CPU.
+It's supported on Windows and Linux Operating systems.

-Models trained using our training {framework} repository can be deployed in this API.
-Several object detection models can be loaded and used at the same time.
+Models trained using our Gluoncv Classification training  repository can be deployed in this API.
+Several models can be loaded and used at the same time.

-**swagger detection|classification|segmentation workflow needed as GIF**

 ## Prerequisites

 - OS:
-  - {OS}
+  - Windows or Linux
 - Docker

 ### Check for prerequisites